Indiana refinery workers find dead monkeys in crate

 Workers at BP's 405,000-barrel-per-day (bpd) Whiting, Indiana, refinery found the remains on Wednesday in a large crate of valves, Dean said.

-The 5-foot (1.5-meter) by 10-foot (3-meter) wooden crate, containing valves for a $4.4-billion (2.82 billion pounds) upgrade of the refinery currently underway, was shipped from India and arrived at a Louisiana warehouse in June 2011, he said.
+The 5-foot (1.5-meter) by 10-foot (3-meter) wooden crate, containing valves for a $4.4-billion upgrade of the refinery currently underway, was shipped from India and arrived at a Louisiana warehouse in June 2011, he said.

 The crate was at the Louisiana warehouse until being shipped to the Whiting refinery a few weeks ago, he said.

-"The animals were removed for safe disposal per U.S. Centre for Disease Control guidance," Dean said.
+"The animals were removed for safe disposal per U.S. Center for Disease Control guidance," Dean said.
 "There was never any threat to workers or the wider community."

 (Reporting by Erwin Seba; Editing by Bob Burgdorfer)